Artist

 How much does Massive Attack make in a year?

-Massive Attack is modeled at $550K-$2.2M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Massive Attack is estimated at $550K-$2.2M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Massive Attack still make money?